esp8266/Arduino/doc/esp8266wifi/generic-class.rst

     bool  shutdown (uint32_t sleepUs, WiFiState* state)
     bool  resumeFromShutdown (WiFiState* state)

-Stores the STA interface IP configuration in the specified state struct and calls ``forceSleepBegin(sleepUs)``.
+Stores the STA interface IP configuration in the specified ``state`` struct and calls ``forceSleepBegin(sleepUs)``.
 Restores STA interface configuration from the ``state`` and calls ``forceSleepWake()``.

-These method is intended to be used in low-power scenarios, e.g. where ESP.deepSleep is used between actions to preserve battery power.
+These methods are intended to be used in low-power scenarios, e.g. where ESP.deepSleep is used between actions to preserve battery power.
 It is the user's responsibility to preserve the WiFiState between ``shutdown()`` and ``resumeFromShutdown()`` by storing it in the RTC user data and/or flash memory.

 See `WiFiShutdown.ino <https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/WiFiShutdown/WiFiShutdown.ino>`__ for an example of usage.